neosensory/neosensory-sdk-for-android-java/README.md

 ## Documentation

-See the pages fopr the module at https://neosensory.github.io/neosensory-sdk-for-android-java.
+See the pages for the module at https://neosensory.github.io/neosensory-sdk-for-android-java.

 ## Examples